Getting microtonal

 Setting up instruments

-Otherwise, once you’ve added an instrument to the stage, select “Edit keyboard mapping” from the menu.
+Once you’ve added an instrument to the stage, select “Edit keyboard mapping” from the menu.
 “Keyboard mapping” in this context refers to how MIDI events are transformed when they are routed from the ‘Midi In’ node to the plugin node(s).

 Keyboard mapping page